• Skip to primary navigation

 • Can't find the right noodles?
 Try stir-fry, chow mein, Yaki Soba, ramen, lo mein, udon, or angel hair pasta.

-• Have everything prepped before hand as this dish comes together quickly.
+• Have everything prepped beforehand, as this dish comes together quickly.

-• You'll want a noodle that has some tooth to it and is a bit chewy.
+• Undercook the noodles by one minute since they will finish cooking in the wok.
+You'll want a noodle that has some tooth to it and is a bit chewy.
+Toss them with warm oil to prevent sticking.

 • For a more authentic Panda Express type noodle, try Wan Hua Foods Stir Fry Noodles or Japaneses Yaki Soba Noodles.

-Looking for other Panda Express Copycat recipes?
+Panda Express Broccoli Beef Copycat

-• String Bean Chicken
+Panda Express String Bean Chicken Breast Copycat

 If you liked this recipe and found it helpful, give it some love by sharing!

-Follow us on Pinterest, Instagram, YouTube, Twitter, and Facebook for more crave-worthy recipes!
+Follow us on Pinterest, Instagram, YouTube, Threads, and Facebook for more crave-worthy recipes!

 The pleasure of a 5-star review would be greatly appreciated!